 The following year saw the renewal of the dispute between the Houses of Lancaster and York, known as the War of the Roses from their respective emblems, the red rose of Lancaster and the white rose of York.
 In 1461 Henry VI was deposed by Edward, Duke of York, who reigned in his place as Edward IV.
 Henry was briefly restored in 1470, but Edward returned in 1471 and ruled for another twelve years.
 When he died his son became king as Edward V, only for his uncle, Richard of Gloucester to usurp the throne to become the infamous King Richard III.
 The murder (alleged or otherwise) of his nephews, the "Princes in the Tower" alienated many of his supporters and when the exiled Henry Tudor, Earl of Richmond, invaded the country in 1485, many deserted Richard's cause.
 At the Battle of Bosworth, Richard was killed and Henry became king, the first of the Tudor monarchs.

 William the Conqueror (1066-1087) continued to mint silver pennies to the same standard and fineness as his Anglo-Saxon predecessors, circa 1.3 gm (22-24 grains).
 During his reign some 70 mints were in operation at one time or another, some only briefly.
 It is thought that this was because mints were opened in various towns and cities as the king travelled around the country.
 During the reign of Henry II the quality both of design and production declined rapidly.
 Clipping the edges was prevalent and forgery was rife.
 In addition the moneyers at the mints produced coins that were underweight and used debased silver.
-The problem was so great that in 1124 Henry summoned all the moneyers to Winchester (at the time the capital of England) to the Assize of Moneyers.
+The problem was so great that in 1124 Henry summoned all the moneyers to Winchester (which was the capital of England at that time) to the Assize of Moneyers.
 Although hefty punishments were meted out, including mutilation, the abuses did not stop.